jumpnow/jumpnowtek-site/_posts/2017-01-17-Compiling-Raspberry-Pi-Overlays-with-Buildroot.md

      ifeq ($(BR2_STRIP_strip),y)

-And I modified the rpi-firmware config to disable copying the overlays when the ones built by the kernel.
+And I modified the rpi-firmware **Config.in** so that it doesn't copy overlays when the kernel built ones are being used.

     diff --git a/package/rpi-firmware/Config.in b/package/rpi-firmware/Config.in
     index c2983aa..49f25da 100644